microsoft/WhatTheHack/005-RockPaperScissorsBoom/Student/Guides/challenges/Setup.md

     * Make sure you clone your OWN fork of the repo, not the Microsoft/WhatTheHack repo.
     * We recommend using [Bash (Linux) mode](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart) in the cloud shell for this Hack
     * Have limited screen real estate?
 Try the [full screen shell](https://shell.azure.com/)
 1. Setup a VM in Azure that will be your Docker Host.
 This is the VM where you will build the application, deploy it and test it.
-Azure Cloud Shell has the Docker cilent installed.
+Azure Cloud Shell has the Docker client installed.
 You will be able to connect the Docker Client in Azure Cloud Shell to your VM. ([instructions here](./helpers/CreateDockerHostVM.md)).

 ### Optional Challenges
 1. Create a new Private project in [Azure DevOps](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=vsts&tabs=new-nav) (with Git and Agile under advanced options)